 A radiologist with subspecialty training in Neuroradiology documented VA location in relation to the neural foramen on axial views of 198 consecutive CT angiograms done for various reasons at a university hospital.
 C2-7 were evaluated, where the VA courses within the foramen, with a focus on commonly injected levels of C4-7.
 If the VA was found to be in the mid to posterior aspect of the foramen, a distance was measured to the ideal needle location for a CTFESI.
 The ideal location for a CTFESI is defined by the International Spine Intervention Society (ISIS) Guidelines (Bodguk 12) is in the posterior foramen and “the tip of the needle should lie opposite the sagittal midline of the silhouettes of the articular pillars.”

 Other data was collected including severity of foraminal stenosis, loss of disc height, side of VA dominance and medical history.
-Analysis was done to see if any factor correlated with VA proximity to the ideal needle location with CTFESIs.
+Chi-square test was used to check the association between any two categorical variables.
+Wilcoxon signed-rank test (or Kruskal-Wallis test) was done to see if any numerical factor correlated with VA proximity to the ideal needle location with CTFESIs.

 Results:

-The VA was located in the posterior foramen and within 2mm of ideal needle location in 27% of patients in at least one level from C4-7.
-If looking at all levels where the VA courses through the foramen (C2-7) the VA was found within 2mm of ideal needle location in 38.5% of subjects in at least one level.
-The most common levels for VA to be located posteriorly were C4-5, C3-4 and C5-6.
-The least common level was C6-7 where only 1.6% of patients were found to have the VA in the posterior foramen within 2mm of needle target location.
+The VA was located in the posterior foramen and within 2mm of ideal needle location in 19% of patients in at least one level from C4-7.
+If looking at all levels where the VA courses through the foramen (C2-7) the VA was found in the posterior foramen and within 2mm of ideal needle location in 30% of subjects in at least one level.
+The most common levels for VA to be located posteriorly were C4-5(10%), C3-4(8.0%) and C5-6(8.0%).
+The least common level was C6-7 where only 1.1% of patients were found to have the VA in the posterior foramen within 2mm of needle target location.

 Severity of foraminal stenosis correlated with VA proximity to typical needle location (p<0.0001).
-Looking at all levels without foraminal stenosis, only 4.4% of the time was the VA found posteriorly.
-If there was severe foraminal stenosis, 31% of the time the VA would be located posteriorly.
-Other factors that were not associated with anomalous VA location include loss of disc height, body mass index, smoking status (pack years of smoking), diabetes, hypertension and side of vertebral artery dominance.
+Looking at all levels without foraminal stenosis, only 4.4%(2.9% with a distance <2mm) of the time was the VA found posteriorly.
+If there was severe foraminal stenosis, 31%(27% with a distance <2mm) of the time the VA would be located posteriorly.

+Furthermore, Loss of disc height (DDD score) is significantly correlated to posterior foramen (p=0.05, for patients with posterior foramen, the DDD score=4.8±3.4, while for patients without non-posterior foramen DDD=3.8±3.4) as well as the distance (p=0.0002, for patients with distance<2mm, the DDD score=5.5±3.3, while for patients with distance≥2mm, DDD=3.5±3.3).
+HTN is significantly correlated to the distance (p=0.03, 30% HTN patients have distance<2mm, while only 12% non-HTN patients have distance<2mm).

+Other factors that were not associated with anomalous VA location include, body mass index, smoking status (pack years of smoking), diabetes, and side of vertebral artery dominance.

 Discussion: